fluent-cms/fluent-cms/doc/mkdoc/docs/index.md

 2. **Realistic Testing**:
    The local environment mirrors the production architecture, ensuring seamless transitions during deployment.

-By adopting these caching and deployment strategies, Fluent CMS ensures improved performance, scalability, and ease of configuration.
+By adopting these caching and deployment strategies,  FormCMS ensures improved performance, scalability, and ease of configuration.

 ---